The Best European Christmas Markets Road Trip: A One Week Itinerary

 By day, a city may be beautiful but by night it can be truly magical!
 You don’t have to do everything all in the same day.
 Some people prefer to see a city first by night, and then in daylight the following morning.

 Winter days are short – typically light from 8:00 to 16:00.
 Maximise your daylight sightseeing hours by travelling after dusk.
 This does mean you end up travelling in the dark, so get no drive-by views, but that’s not a problem if you are using motorways which typically traverse less attractive landscapes anyway.
-Travelling after dusk can also mean you might hit rush hour traffic, although it tends to be more busy coming out of a city than going in on an evening.
+Travelling after dusk can also mean you might hit rush hour traffic, although it tends to be busier coming out of a city than going in, in the evening.

 Suggested destinations